 in the Fanes-Sennes-Prags Nature Park, cycling

-in Braies as well as mountain biking
+in Braies as well as mountain biking and climbing

 .
 In winter, Prags/Braies is a paradise for all winter hikers